 Scientists are working on tests to identify and count all HIV-infected cells in the body, as one of the barriers to an HIV cure is that scientists are unsure about which tissues in the body contain HIV-infected cells and so do not know if they are checking for eradication of the virus in all the right places.
 More reliable tests are needed too.
 For instance, although many cells may contain HIV DNA, it’s not clear that this DNA always forms an intact viral sequence able to trigger production of new HIV.

 Women appear to have lower levels of intact viral sequences and HIV takes longer to rebound when women stop treatment.
 The female sex hormone oestrogen may limit the HIV reservoir in women.
 More research is needed to find out if different cure strategies are needed for men and women.

 Recent estimates suggest that between 100,000 and 10 million CD4 T-cells out of 200 billion CD4 cells are latently infected and form the reservoir of HIV in the body.
 But HIV DNA that can give rise to new virions may also be found in other cells and scientists are working on tests to identify and count all HIV-infected cells in the body.

 The reservoir of HIV-infected cells becomes established within days of HIV entering the body.
 There is some evidence that treatment started very soon after infection can limit the size of the reservoir, especially in infants, and this may improve the chances of curing HIV in the future.

-Latently infected cells are only detectable by testing for HIV DNA and are not detected by viral load tests used to monitor treatment.
+Latently infected cells are only detectable by ultrasensitive experimental tests.
+They are not detected by the viral load tests used to monitor treatment.

 Potential cure strategies